Understanding Light - Finding the right spot for your plants

 Medium indirect light – Medium indirect light is typically away from the general area where light enters.
 Your hand will not be able to cast a hard shadow in this light condition, maybe just a faint blurry shadow.

 Low light – Low light conditions means no direct sunlight will reach your plant at all.
-It is typically at least a few metres away from a light source or could be in a room with only artificial lighting.
+It is typically at least a few meters away from a light source or could be in a room with only artificial lighting.

 Nurturing plants is a journey.
 If you are having a hard time finding the right spot with just the right amount of light for your plant, keep trying and listening to what your plants need.
 Adjust the environment to help your plant grow happily, but also remember to give your plant some time and space to adapt to the changes!